aws-dev-staging/langchain-agent/README.md

    The agent has the power to use this tool to provide opinionated responses to user prompts that should be answered using an authoritative, customer-provided knowledge library, instead of the more general knowledge corpus used to pretrain the Bedrock FM.

 **Sample Prompts:**
-* Why should I use Octank Financial?
+* Why should I choose AnyCompany for insurance?
 * How competitive are their rates?
-* Which type of mortgage should I use?
-* What are current mortgage trends?
-* How much do I need saved for a down payment?
+* What documents do I need to apply for insurance?
-* What other costs will I pay at closing?
+* What factors determine my insurance eligibility?
+* What resources does AnyCompany provide for policy holders?

 ## Deployment Guide
 see [Deployment Guide](documentation/deployment-guide.md)